kubernetes/community/contributors/design-proposals/deployment.md

 type DeploymentSpec struct {
   // Number of desired pods.
 This is a pointer to distinguish between explicit
   // zero and not specified.
 Defaults to 1.
-  Replicas *int
+  Replicas *int32

   // Label selector for pods.
-Existing ReplicationControllers whose pods are
+Existing ReplicaSets whose pods are
   // selected by this will be scaled down.
-New ReplicationControllers will be
+New ReplicaSets will be
   // created with this selector, with a unique label `pod-template-hash`.
   // If Selector is empty, it is defaulted to the labels present on the Pod template.
   Selector map[string]string